IvanMyazin/dbt_course_practice/README.md

 # dbt_course_practice
-Welcome to your new dbt project!
+Welcome to your new dbt project for dbt course!

 ### Using the starter project